QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Discussion

 \subsubsection{Infinitely more is more different}

 New structures are known to emerge in the study of quantum many-body problems, often encapsulated by the slogan ``more is different'' \cite{doi:10.1126/science.177.4047.393}.
 In Sec.~\ref{tensor network}, we saw an example of this principle, where an \textit{infinite} bond dimension for the $\bra{\Omega}$ state allows us to place a gapless field theory on a lattice in an exact fashion.
-Here, it is probably more appropriate to say that 'infinitely more is more different' \cite{kltalk}.
+Here, it is probably more appropriate to say that ``infinitely more is more different'' \cite{kltalk}.
 This infinity stems from the infinite spacetime entanglement inherent in field theories, analogous to the Type III algebra structure in quantum field theories \cite{Witten:2018zxz}.

 In the case of irrational CFTs, an additional layer of infinity appears due to the infinite number of primary fields in $\ket{\Psi}$.
 This infinity drives the large $N$ limit of a CFT and enables chaotic behavior, in contrast to rational CFTs.
 It mirrors the emergence of Type III factors in the large $N$ limit as discussed above \cite{Leutheusser:2021qhd, *Leutheusser:2021frk}.
 For the SymTFT description, this implies that an infinite number of anyons are required to describe the bulk theory of gravity.
-Consequently, for irrational CFTs, we do not have a fusion category, which by definition requires finitely many objects.
-This fact also limits our Turaev-Viro construction for $U_q(SL(2,\mathbb{R}))$, as it lacks the 4-1 move invariance.
-However, when we consider these three-dimensional manifolds with boundaries, combined with boundary conformal blocks, the construction does make sense and yields a convergent result consistent with the Virasoro/Teichmuller TQFT, at least for the diagonal Liouville CFT, as explicitly shown in \cite{Chen:2024unp, Hung:2024gma}.
+Consequently, the Virasoro-line data of an irrational CFT lie beyond a fusion category in the standard sense, which has only finitely many isomorphism classes of simple objects.
+This fact also limits our Turaev-Viro construction for $U_q(SL(2,\mathbb{R}))$: as explained in Sec.~\ref{TQFTSECTION}, the 4-1 Pachner move diverges, while the construction on manifolds with asymptotic boundaries, combined with boundary conformal blocks, remains convergent and consistent with the Virasoro/Teichmüller TQFT \cite{Chen:2024unp, Hung:2024gma}.
 This suggests the existence of a novel mathematical structure, essential for the study of \textit{quantum gravity}.

-This resonates with an analogy from quantum mechanics: the commutation relation \be [\hat{x},\hat{p}]=i \hbar~. \ee cannot hold in a finite-dimensional Hilbert space, as taking the trace on both sides leads to a contradiction.
-A precise understanding of these new categorical structures, which require infinitely many objects, remains an open and important question.
+This resonates with an analogy from quantum mechanics: the commutation relation \be [\hat{x},\hat{p}]=i \hbar \ee cannot hold in a finite-dimensional Hilbert space, as taking the trace on both sides leads to a contradiction.
+A precise understanding of these new categorical structures, which involve infinitely many inequivalent simple sectors, remains an open and important question.